nyuwireless-unipd/ns3-mmwave/src/wifi/doc/source/wifi-design.rst

 unintended Wi-Fi signals (perhaps from a different SSID or arriving late from a hidden node) are added to the noise.

-Third, the default value for CcaMode1Threshold attribute is -62 dBm rather than the value of -99 dBm used for YansWifiPhy.
-This is because, unlike YansWifiPhy, where there are no foreign signals, CCA BUSY state will be raised for foreign signals that are higher than this 'energy detection' threshold (see section 16.4.8.5 in the 802.11-2012 standard for definition of CCA Mode 1).
+Unlike YansWifiPhy, where there are no foreign signals, CCA BUSY state will be raised for foreign signals that are higher than CcaEdThreshold (see section 16.4.8.5 in the 802.11-2012 standard for definition of CCA Mode 1).
+The attribute ``WifiPhy::CcaEdThreshold`` therefore potentially plays a larger role in this model than in the ``YansWifiPhy`` model.

 To support the Spectrum channel, the ``YansWifiPhy`` transmit and receive methods were adapted to use the Spectrum channel API.
 This required developing